Cafe Disco: Plot

 Michael Scott still has his lease on the closet he used as the office space for the Michael Scott Paper Company.
-Concerned that the office is still tense from the recent management by Dunder Mifflin vice president Charles Miner, Michael decides to convert the closet into a dance hall called Cafe Disco for his employees to socialize, drink coffee and dance.
-None of the employees care to join him (with the brief exceptions of Erin Hannon, who initially came in to turn in forms, and Kevin Malone, who was eventually forced to leave), much to the disappointment of Michael, who then plays "Gonna Make You Sweat (Everybody Dance Now)" through the ventilation system to try tempting them to come.
+Concerned that the office is still tense from the recent management by Dunder Mifflin vice president Charles Miner, Michael converts the closet into a dance hall called Cafe Disco for his employees to socialize, drink coffee and dance.
+None of the employees care to join him (with the brief exceptions of Erin Hannon, who comes in to turn in forms, and Kevin Malone, who is forced to leave).
+Michael blasts music through the ventilation system to tempt them to come.

-Following this, Phyllis Vance ultimately gives in and joins Michael; she stops in to invite her husband Bob Vance but his secretary, who resembles Phyllis, tells her Bob is not available, making Phyllis jealous.
-In Cafe Disco, Phyllis throws out her back after dancing too hard.
-Dwight Schrute brings her into the conference room and starts giving her a kind of massage he usually gives injured horses.
-The two spend a long amount of time together and she eventually confides in Dwight that she fears her husband is having an affair with his new secretary, but the two laugh together when Phyllis realizes how ridiculous the idea sounds.
+Phyllis Vance ultimately gives in and joins Michael; she stops in to invite her husband Bob Vance but his secretary, who resembles Phyllis, tells her Bob is not available.
+In Cafe Disco, Phyllis throws out her back dancing.
+Dwight Schrute brings her into the conference room and gives her the massage he usually gives injured horses.
+She eventually confides in Dwight that she fears her husband will have an affair with his new secretary, but the two laugh together when Phyllis realizes how ridiculous the idea sounds.